Israel installs security cameras as Jerusalem tensions build

 Jerusalem (CNN)Israel has installed security cameras near the entrance to one of the holiest sites in Jerusalem as tensions between Israelis and Palestinians edge higher following a violent week.

-The security cameras are in addition to metal detectors placed last week at the Lion's Gate entrance to the city's holiest site, known as the Temple Mount to Jews and the Noble Sanctuary to Muslims.
+The security cameras are in addition to metal detectors placed last week at the Lion's Gate entrance to the site, known as the Temple Mount to Jews and the Noble Sanctuary to Muslims.

 The metal detectors -- seen by Palestinians and Arab countries as an attempt by Israel to unilaterally exert control over the holy site -- triggered widespread protests across Jerusalem and the West Bank.
 The added installation of security cameras is liable to spark more protests.